insansi/AngularFireCourse/README.md

-## Building Apps With AngularFire2 Course
+## Building Apps With AngularFire Course

 This course is up to date